Simon Wiesenthal: World War II

 In Europe, World War II began in September 1939 with the invasion of Poland by Germany and the Soviet Union.
 As a result of the subsequent partitioning of Poland under the Molotov–Ribbentrop Pact, the city of Lwów was annexed by the Soviets and became known as Lvov in Russian or Lviv in Ukrainian.
 Wiesenthal's stepfather, still living in Dolyna, was arrested as a capitalist; he later died in a Soviet prison.
 Wiesenthal's mother moved to Lvov to live with Wiesenthal and Cyla.
-Wiesenthal bribed an official to prevent his own deportation under Clause 11, a rule that prevented all Jewish professionals and intellectuals from living within 100 km of the city, which was under Soviet occupation until the Germans invaded in June 1941.
+Wiesenthal bribed an official to prevent his own deportation under Clause 11, a rule that prevented all Jewish professionals and intellectuals from living within 100 km of the city, which was under Soviet rule until the Germans invaded in June 1941.

 By mid-July Wiesenthal and other Jewish residents had to register to do forced labour.
 Within six months, in November 1941 the Nazis had set up the Lwów Ghetto using Jewish forced labour.
 All Jews had to give up their homes and move there, a process completed in the following months.
 Several thousand Jews were murdered in Lvov by Ukrainian nationals and German Einsatzgruppen in June and July 1941.
-In his autobiographies, Wiesenthal tells how he was arrested on 6 July, but saved from execution by his former foreman, a man named Bodnar, who was now a member of the Ukrainian Auxiliary Police.
+In his autobiographies, Wiesenthal tells how he was arrested on 6 July, but saved from execution by his former foreman, a man surnamed Bodnar, who was now a member of the Ukrainian Auxiliary Police.
 There are several versions of the story, which may be apocryphal.

 In late 1941, Wiesenthal and his wife were transferred to Janowska concentration camp and forced to work at the Eastern Railway Repair Works.
 He painted swastikas and other inscriptions on captured Soviet railway engines, and Cyla was put to work polishing the brass and nickel.
 In exchange for providing details about the railways, Wiesenthal obtained false identity papers for his wife from a member of the Armia Krajowa, a Polish underground organisation.
 She travelled to Warsaw, where she was put to work in a German radio factory.
 She spent time in two labour camps as well.
 Conditions were harsh and her health was permanently damaged, but she survived the war.
 The couple was reunited in 1945, and their daughter Paulinka was born the following year.